-- There is the least need for recreation and open space. - There are urbanized upstream areas with stormwater quality and potential flood impacts on downstream urban areas and sensitive offshore habitat areas.

-• There are less concrete streambeds than other subregions and the potential to more easily return channelized streambeds to natural streambeds and habitat areas.
+- There is less need for additional passive recreation and open space, however there is deficit of active recreation in this Subregion. - There are urbanized upstream areas with stormwater quality and potential flood impacts on downstream developed areas, natural streams and sensitive nearshore habitat areas. - There is less concrete channelization of streambeds than in other subregions and greater potential to more easily return channelized streambeds to natural streambeds and habitat areas.

 What is not seen in the map, but is true of the North Santa Monica Bay Subregion, is that relative to other subregions, the North Santa Monica Bay is heavily dependent upon imported water supplies given limited groundwater recharge potential.
-Therefore local supply development anywhere within the Subregion would be considered to provide great benefits.
+Therefore, local supply development anywhere within the Subregion would be considered to provide great benefits.